ieg-dhr/DigiKAR_Projektseminar/static-maps.md

 <a href="./maps/Domherren_places-frequency_2.png"><img src="./maps/Domherren_places-frequency_2.png" width="650px" align="center"/></a>

-<p>All places with 5 and more occurrences are listed in the following table:</p>
+<p>All geocoded places with 5 and more occurrences are listed in the table below.
+Spatial information in the original sources were mapped to these modern places to permit an automated geo-coding.
+Unclear places (especially places of birth) were mapped to "Germany" in order to include the events linked with them in some of the map representations.
+Therefore, the maps created in the project require contextualisation and a critical user engagement.</p>
 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #2"># Full Address</th>
 <th title="Field #3"># place_count</th>